danielpp95/JS-Play/README.md

 ![Product Name Screen Shot][product-screenshot]

-Playground is a live editor for Javascript.
+JS Play is a live editor for Javascript.
 It allows you to edit your code in real-time, and see the result instantly.

 <p align="right">(<a href="#top">back to top</a>)</p>